CIMNE is the website for the CENTRE INTERNACIONAL DE MÈTODES NUMÈRICS A L’ENGINYERIA (hereinafter, CIMNE) with Tax ID (CIF) number Q5850006G.

 In the processing of your personal data, we shall apply the following principles that meet the requirements of the new GDPR:

 - Principle of lawfulness, loyalty, and transparency: we shall always require your consent for processing your personal data for one or more specific purposes, of which you shall be informed in advance with full transparency.

 - Principle of data minimization: we shall only request data that are limited to what is necessary for relation to the processing purposes.

 - Principle of storage limitation: data shall be stored for no longer than the period necessary for processing purposes.
 Depending on the purpose, you shall be informed of the corresponding storage period.
 In the case of subscriptions, we shall regularly review our lists deleting those records that have been inactive for a considerable period of time.

 - Principle of integrity and confidentiality: your personal data shall be processed in such a way as to ensure their security and confidentiality.
 You should know that we shall install safeguards against any unauthorized access or misuse of user data by third parties.

 The personal data we process at CIMNE come from:

 - Subscription to our newsletters

-- Registration to our courses, seminars or conferences
+- Registration for our courses, seminars, or conferences

 Anyone is entitled to obtain confirmation from CIMNE as to whether or not their personal data are being processed.